 Tricuspid stenosis Tricuspid Stenosis Tricuspid stenosis (TS) is narrowing of the tricuspid orifice that obstructs blood flow from the right atrium to the right ventricle.
 Almost all cases result from rheumatic fever.
 Symptoms include... read more : Narrowing of the tricuspid orifice that obstructs blood flow from the right atrium to the right ventricle

-Historically, diagnosis of valvular disorders by observation, palpation, and auscultation was a tough test for aspiring clinicians (1 General reference Any heart valve can become stenotic or insufficient (also termed regurgitant or incompetent), causing hemodynamic changes long before symptoms.
-Most often, valvular stenosis or insufficiency... read more ).
+Historically, diagnosis of valvular disorders by observation, palpation, and auscultation was a tough test for aspiring clinicians (1 General reference Any heart valve can become stenotic or insufficient (also termed regurgitant or incompetent), causing hemodynamic changes long before symptoms occur.
+Depending on which valve is involved, the... read more ).
 Today, with the physical examination supplemented by cardiac ultrasonography Echocardiography This photo shows a patient having echocardiography.
-This image shows all 4 cardiac chambers and the tricupsid and mitral valves.
+This image shows all 4 cardiac chambers and the tricuspid and mitral valves.
 Echocardiography uses ultrasound waves to produce an image of... read more (including sometimes handheld ultrasonography done by the examining clinician), diagnosis is comparatively straightforward.
 Standard 2-dimensional studies show the anatomy.
 Doppler echocardiography Echocardiography This photo shows a patient having echocardiography.
-This image shows all 4 cardiac chambers and the tricupsid and mitral valves.
+This image shows all 4 cardiac chambers and the tricuspid and mitral valves.
 Echocardiography uses ultrasound waves to produce an image of... read more evaluates pressure gradients and blood flow.
 Evaluation also includes ECG Electrocardiography The standard electrocardiogram (ECG) provides 12 different vector views of the heart’s electrical activity as reflected by electrical potential differences between positive and negative electrodes... read more (to detect heart rhythm and chamber alterations) and chest x-ray (to detect chamber alterations, pulmonary congestion, and other lung pathology).

 Valvuloplasty or valve replacement